 Go ahead and brew a cup, then sit back and watch this miracle of tea unfold.
 After watching you will feel the undying sense of pride and purpose that exists for the tea producing people of Anxi.

 Although oolong tea is very complex in processing, it is very easy to brew.
 Generally, use 190°F water and 2 teaspoons per cup, steeping for 1-2 minutes.

 Oolong tea is very forgiving in the brewing process and can be steeped several times, with each infusion imparting new flavors.

-The infused tea water should be golden and crystal clear in color with a sweet orchid fragrance.
+The infused tea liquor should be golden and crystal clear in color with a sweet orchid fragrance.

-Oolong tea is a semi-oxidized tea.
-During the oxidation process (absorption of oxygen) that begins during withering, oolong tea progresses to a higher concentration of theaflavins and a low concentration of thearubigens.
+During the oxidation process (absorption of oxygen) that begins during withering, oolong tea progresses to a higher concentration of theaflavins with a lower concentration of thearubigens.